seanchon/simple_terminal/README.md

 ```

 ## Motivation
-This library exists to run terminal commands from within a script to create easier automation of commonly performed tasks.
+This library exists to run terminal commands from within a script and capture stdout to create easier automation of commonly performed tasks.

 ## Installation
 pip install simple_terminal